GMOD/jbrowse-components/website/docs/developer_guide.md

 }
 ```

-So to make an adapter, you implement the getRefNames function (optional),
+So to make a feature adapter, you implement the getRefNames function (optional),
 the getFeatures function (returns an rxjs observable stream of features,
 discussed below) and freeResources (optional)

-### Example adapter
+### Example feature adapter

 To take this a little slow let's look at each function individually